 Krzysztof joined Watsi on September 2nd, 2013.
-One year ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Krzysztof's most recent donation supported Joy, a newborn baby from Kenya, to fund surgery on her foot.
+Two years ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Krzysztof's most recent donation supported Joemer, a hard-working 39-year-old street food vendor from Philippines, to fund surgery to remove his gallbladder.